Serdar Berdimuhamedow: Election

 It was confirmed in February 2022 that Berdimuhamedow was running for an early presidential election on 12 March, fuelling speculation that he would be the successor to his father as President of Turkmenistan.
 He won the election with 72.97% of the vote, and became his father's successor as president, establishing a political dynasty.
 The election was seen by many international observers as neither free nor fair.

 Inauguration

-Serdar was inaugurated on 19 March at the Ruhyýet Palace.
+Berdimuhamedow was inaugurated on 19 March at the Ruhyýet Palace.
 He took the oath to the people on the Constitution of Turkmenistan and the Quran.
 He was then presented the presidential badge of office by Turkmen elders.
 From the palace, Berdimuhamedow, accompanied by a mounted escort, drove to Galkynysh Square and then to the Oguzhan Presidential Palace Complex where the Armed Forces of Turkmenistan performed a military parade.
 Deputy Prime Minister and Secretary of the State Security Council of Turkmenistan Çarymyrat Amanow reported to Berdimuhamedow.
 Later that day an official reception was given at the Audience Center of Turkmenistan.
 A festive Sadaqah was also given at the Hazret Omar Mosque.